akeneo/pim-helpcenter/content/md/first-steps/discover-the-dashboard.md

 ## Proposals to review _(EE only)_

-In the Entreprise Edition and depending on [your permissions](access-rights-on-products.html), you might see an additional widget that allows you to [review suggestion of modifications made on products](review-products-proposals.html).
+In the Enterprise Edition and depending on [your permissions](access-rights-on-products.html), you might see an additional widget that allows you to [review suggestion of modifications made on products](review-products-proposals.html).

 ![Proposals to review](../img/Activity_Proposals.png)